SpringsFern/TG-FileStreamBot/README.md

 `NO_UPDATE` if set to `true` bot won't respond to any messages

-`PING_INTERVAL` : The time in ms you want the servers to be pinged each time to avoid sleeping (Only for Heroku).
-Defaults to `1200` or 20 minutes.
+`PING_INTERVAL` : The time in seconds you want the servers to be pinged each time to avoid sleeping (Only for Heroku).
+Defaults to `600` or 10 minutes.

 `PORT` : The port that you want your webapp to be listened to.
 Defaults to `8080`